The Heart of Santa Barbara Wine Country

 In addition, the Santa Barbara Vintners Association features region-wide events and activities periodically throughout the year.
 See Santa Barbara Vintners Association for more information:

 The wine industry is inextricably linked to tourism in the region, but wine is not the only attraction in the County areas north of Santa Barbara.
 In addition to the Chumash resort featuring gaming, spa services and fine dining, the area boasts two California missions (Mission Santa Inez and La Purisima in Lompoc), Santa Maria BBQ, golf, surfing, professional theater (Pacific Conservatory of the Performing Arts – PCPA in Santa Maria, Festival Theater in Solvang), nature walks, cycling events, trendy “Little L.A.”
-(Los Alamos), the wine-tasting hotspot of Los Olivos, the charming western town of Santa Ynez, the Guadalupe Dunes (site of Cecil B. DeMilles’ Ten Commandments film, and much more…for information, visit one of the contacts listed at left (can the following contacts go in the lefthand margin section?):
+(Los Alamos), the wine-tasting hotspot of Los Olivos, the charming western town of Santa Ynez, the Guadalupe Dunes (site of Cecil B. DeMilles’ Ten Commandments film, and much more…for information, visit one of the contacts listed below:

 Northern Santa Barbara County Chambers and Visitor promotion contacts: